passbolt/passbolt_help/_posts/configure/2023-02-27-configure-login-authentication-smtp.md

 When you are using Mailjet, once logged in, you will be automatically redirected to the administration panel dashboard.

+{% include articles/figure.html url="/assets/img/help/2023/02/smtp-mailjet-credentials-panel.png" legend="Mailjet - SMTP Credentials Panel" width="586px" %}

-You will need to navigate to *Senders & Domains > SMTP & Send API settings*.
+You will need to navigate to *Senders & Domains > SMTP & SEND API Settings*.

 - Create your SMTP Credentials

 Mailjet provides a dedicated page for managing your API keys.
 You can create a new API key by selecting the "SMTP & API Keys" option from the dashboard, clicking on the "Create a new API Key" button, and then following the prompts.

+{% include articles/figure.html url="/assets/img/help/2023/02/smtp-mailjet-credentials-example.png" legend="Mailjet - SMTP Credentials" width="586px" %}

 When you create a new API key on Mailjet, the platform will generate a unique key consisting of a public API key and a secret key.
 The public API key can be used as the SMTP username for your email sending requests, while the secret key can be used as the SMTP password.